 This is the arbitration clause of Insigma Technology Co Ltd v Alstom Technology Ltd, a case before the Singapore Court of Appeal in 2009.

 Here the parties had agreed one arbitral institution, the Singapore International Arbitration Centre (SIAC), should administer the arbitration rules of another arbitral institution, the International Chamber of Commerce (ICC).
 They had done so because the SIAC is cheaper.
-So there were cost concerns, and yet the question whether this midnight arbitration clause would work under the law had to go all the way to the Singapore Court of Appeal.
+So there were cost concerns.
+Yet the question whether this midnight arbitration clause would work under the law had to go all the way to the Singapore Court of Appeal.
+This took years.

 When the parties had a dispute, Alstom referred it for arbitration before the ICC.
-Insigma contested this, referring among other things to that part in the arbitration clause which said SIAC, and claiming the SIAC could apply the ICC Rules.
+Insigma contested this, referring to that part in the arbitration clause which said SIAC.
+It also claimed the SIAC could apply the ICC Rules.

 …To Singapore’s Courts

-Insigma now applied to the Singapore High Court to have this award set aside because the arbitration clause wasn’t valid due to uncertainty.
+Now Insigma applied to the Singapore High Court to have this award set aside because the arbitration clause wasn’t valid due to uncertainty.
 It said a non-ICC institution couldn’t administer the ICC Rules as these had so many unique features.
-Also, the parties had bargained for the ICC’s hallmark of quality which they wouldn’t get if the arbitration ended up before the SIAC.
+Also, the parties had bargained for the ICC’s hallmark of quality.
+They wouldn’t get that if the arbitration ended up before the SIAC.

 Contract Law Swerve

 By the way, clause not valid due to uncertainty.
-This is of course common law of contract at work, whereby if the terms of the contract are uncertain, the parties can’t have reached an agreement in the eyes of the law.
+This is of course common law of contract at work, whereby if the terms of the contract are uncertain, the parties can’t have reached an agreement.
 The rules of interpretation in most civil law jurisdictions, like Indonesia or Germany, give a judge more discretion to feel out what the parties wanted, even if they didn’t say it right.
-So, I am not sure if in a civil law jurisdiction Insigma had pleaded that the arbitration clause was uncertain.
+I’m not sure whether in a civil law jurisdiction Insigma would have pleaded that the arbitration clause was uncertain.
 Small digression.
 Back to the topic.